 - A. General Public Staff will identify organizations and individuals representing a broad spectrum of community interests and encourage their participation in the transportation planning process.
 This will include working to identify new stakeholders and building relationships with underserved populations within the region.
 A variety of methods will be used, including public meetings, workshops, walking workshops, conferences, seminars, presentations, health and safety events, stakeholder and municipal groups, and other outreach activities as appropriate.
 Staff will explore new locations to hold public workshops.
 Venues where people are already present will be sought.
 Meetings will also be held in a variety of ADA compliant locations to reach a wider audience.
 Each project will use an array of formats specific to the needs of the community. - B. Targeted Audiences Public participation strategies will be developed that fit the audience and its particular needs, rather than using a "one size fits all" approach.
-Staff will strive to understand the interests and concerns of target audiences in order to determine the most relevant content and most efficient ways to communicate with and engage each segment.
-Staff will target specific audiences, go where people are, and participate in events targeted to those audiences. - C. Transportation Justice Outreach When working in communities identified in the 2019 Transportation Justice Report, additional outreach measures will be employed.
-Communities of particular concern include ethnic and racial minorities, low income, those with disabilities, female-headed households with children, and those with Limited English Proficiency.
+Staff will strive to understand the interests and concerns of target audiences in order to determine the most relevant content and most efficient ways to communicate with and engage the variety of stakeholders.
+Staff will target specific audiences, go where people are, and participate in events targeted to those audiences.
 When working in these communities, additional strategies may include investing in relationship building, encouraging local leadership in studies, acknowledging any past harm done by transportation and land use planning, striving for equitable participation, and aiming for community empowerment.

-25.03.02 - Development of Public Information Documents
+26.03.02 - Development of Public Information Documents